sevagh/xumx-sliCQ/README.md

 I trained this model for the [ISMIR 2021 Music Demixing Challenge](https://www.aicrowd.com/challenges/music-demixing-challenge-ismir-2021).
 The results showed that:
 * (:heavy_check_mark:) the sliCQ transform could successfully be used in a neural network for music source separation
-* (:heavy_multiplication_x:) ultimately it did not beat the UMX or XUMX baselines in the hidden test set (placing lower than #30 in the leaderboard)
+* (:heavy_multiplication_x:) the xumx-sliCQ model could not beat the UMX or XUMX baselines in the hidden test set (placing lower than #30 in the leaderboard)

 Given the flexiblity of the sliCQ transform, I still believe the idea can be explored and improved further with a better neural network architecture or different sliCQ parameters.